sonalsharma5990/CourseProject/README.md

 list.

 ## Tasks
-1. Find suitable topic modeling method with prior (Use EM?)
+1. Find suitable topic modeling method with prior (Use EM?) :Sonal
-2. Find suitable Casuality Measure
+2. Find suitable Casuality Measure : Kamleesh
+3. Find how to calc gamma
-3. How to identify +, - impact terms (Use pearson coefficients)
+4. How to identify +, - impact terms (Use pearson coefficients)
+5. Find how to calc delta
-4. Calculate Prior
+6. Calculate Prior : Maneesh
-5. Identify suitable lag
+7. Identify suitable lag